opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 .. ocv:function:: virtual void BackgroundSubtractorMOG2::getBackgroundImage(OutputArray backgroundImage) const

-    Computes a background image which are the mean of all background gaussians.
+    Computes a background image, which is the mean of all background Gaussians.